Timely Comics: Golden Age of Comic Books

 Just as Captain America had his teenage sidekick Bucky and DC Comics' Batman had Robin, the Human Torch acquired a young partner, Toro, in the first issue of the Torch's own magazine.
 The Young Allies—one of several "kid gangs" popular in comics at the time—debuted under the rubric the Sentinels of Liberty in a text story in Captain America Comics #4 (June 1941) before making it to the comics pages themselves the following issue, and then eventually into their own title.

-Seeing a natural "fire and water" theme, Timely was responsible for comic books' first major crossover, with a two-issue battle between the Human Torch and the Sub-Mariner that spanned Marvel Mystery Comics #8–9—telling the story from the two characters' different perspectives.
+Seeing a natural "fire and water" theme, Timely was responsible for comic books' first major crossover, with a two-issue battle between the Human Torch and the Sub-Mariner that spanned Marvel Mystery Comics #8–9 (telling the story from the two characters' different perspectives).

-After the Simon & Kirby team moved to DC late 1941, having produced Captain America Comics through issue #10 (Jan.
+After the Simon and Kirby team moved to DC late 1941, having produced Captain America Comics through issue #10 (Jan.
 1942), Al Avison and Syd Shores became regular pencilers on the title, with one generally inking over the other.
 Stan Lee (né Stanley Lieber), a cousin of Goodman's by marriage who had been serving as an assistant since 1939, at age 16, was promoted to interim editor just shy of his 19th birthday.
 Showing a knack for the business, Lee stayed on for decades, eventually becoming Marvel Comics' publisher in 1972.
 Fellow Timely staffer Vincent Fago would substitute during Lee's World War II military service.

 The staff at that time, Fago recalled, was, "Mike Sekowsky.
 Ed Winiarski.
 Gary Keller was a production assistant and letterer.
 Ernest Hart and Kin Platt were writers, but they worked freelance; Hart also drew.
 George Klein, Syd Shores, Vince Alascia, Dave Gantz, and Chris Rule were there, too".

 In 1942, Goodman moved his publisher operations to the 14th floor of the Empire State Building, where it remained until 1951.